Serving you as community partners

 Vice President, Philanthropy

-Joseph Collin joined the Community Foundation in September 2019 as Director, Development & Philanthropic Services.
-In 2022 Joe was promoted to VP, Philanthropy.
-In this role Joe leads the strategy and execution of the overall fundraising and business development plan for the Community Foundation, ensuring that annual organizational fundraising goals are achieved to empower the organization to maximize its impact on the community.
+Joseph Collin joined Fairfield County’s Community Foundation in September 2019 as Director, Development & Philanthropic Services.
+In 2022, Joe was promoted to VP, Philanthropy.
+In this role, Joe works with many of the Foundation’s fundholders and donors and leads the strategy of the Philanthropy Department.

 Before joining the Community Foundation, Joe served as Director, Institutional Giving for Metropolitan Opera in New York City.
 Joe has a decade of fundraising experience with a background in grant writing, research, and relationship building.
 Earlier in his career, Joe served in various fundraising roles with the Intrepid Sea, Air & Space Museum, New York Academy of Medicine and the American Civil Liberties Union.

 Joe holds his Masters of Music from University of Hartford and his Bachelor of Music from Catholic University of America.
+He also earned the designation of Chartered Advisor in Philanthropy (CAP) from the American College of Financial Services and is a member of the Charitable Gift Planners of CT, and The International Association of Advisors in Philanthropy (AiP).
 Joe lives in Ridgefield with his family.Close

 Before joining the Community Foundation, Sara began her career in the arts and culture sector of NYC, where she served as the Marketing and Communications Director for the Brooklyn Arts Council and as the Communications Manager for the Public Art Fund.
 Sara also worked as a consultant for several years during which time she had the opportunity to work with numerous nonprofit organizations including the National Council of Jewish Women, Choices in Childbirth, and Repair the World on projects ranging from strategic planning, communications planning, and fund development.